Epix Is Adapting Bernard Cornwell’s King Arthur Trilogy, The Warlord Chronicles

 Latest Posts

-- Lee Mandelo Enjoy Life: The Seep by Chana Porter 19 hours ago
+- Alvaro Zinos-Amaro Star Trek: Deep Space Nine Reread — The Left Hand of Destiny, Book One 17 hours ago

+- Stubby the Rocket Nearly Half of All Netflix Subscribers Tossed a Coin to Their Witcher 19 hours ago

-- Stubby the Rocket Oscar Isaac Will Play Mitchell Hundred in the Film Adaptation of Ex Machina 19 hours ago
+- Stubby the Rocket All of The Wheel of Time Episode Titles Revealed Thus Far 19 hours ago

+- Sean Guynes Introducing the Ursula K. Le Guin Reread 20 hours ago

 New in Series